 This error can be frustrating because it prevents you from making proper use of your site.
 But thankfully the methods discussed in this article will solve the Server error in ‘/’ application on Windows 10.

 Make sure to read through the steps correctly so that you can get rid of this problem permanently.
 In case the problem is still there, visit our Internal server error in NGINX guide.

 Leave comments below, so we know if you are okay with the solutions provided in this article.

 Frequently Asked Questions

 Unlike other errors, runtime errors are something that designers had anticipated, but could not fix or solve upon release.
 Check out these tools that help fix runtime errors.

 There are plenty of things that can cause runtime errors, including memory or storage space insufficiency.
-If you think you suffer from the latter, consider getting an external HDD for extra storage.
+If you think you suffer from the latter, consider getting a large external HDD for extra storage.

 Unfortunately, no. Runtime errors are bound to happen at some point, especially if you use the PC intensively.